-I was trialing the BackupAssist v9.4.2 on one of the Server with SBS 2008 x64 installed.
+I was trialing the BackupAssist v9.4.2 on one of the Server with SBS 2008 x64 installed, so I decided to do a review of the product as I was impressed with the trial version and quick support.
 I did a bare metal backup and restored it to a virtual machine (VirtualBox) with dissimilar hardware, which I encountered few issues and luckily got fixed, details can be found below.

 This SBS 2008 serves as Active Directory, DHCP, DNS server and it is hosting Exchange 2007.